-South Korea has made it significantly easier for foreign entrepreneurs and investors to establish businesses and obtain long-term residence through the D-8 (기업투자 — corporate investment) visa.
+South Korea has made it significantly easier for foreign entrepreneurs and investors to establish businesses and obtain long-term residence through the (기업투자 — corporate investment) visa.
 The most notable addition is the D-8-4 sub-type, introduced for foreign startup founders through the OASIS (Open for Anyone Starting Innovation in Korea) programme.
 Whether you are a traditional investor, a transferee at your own overseas company's Korean subsidiary, or a startup founder seeking Korean residency through entrepreneurship, this guide covers the current D-8 landscape.

 D-8-1: Foreign direct investor — you are investing 100 million KRW (₩100M) or more into a new or existing Korean company and managing or directing operations.
 D-8-2: Foreign corporate transferee — you are an executive or specialist transferred to your own company's Korean branch, subsidiary, or joint venture (minimum investment threshold applies).
 D-8-3: Intellectual property holder — you hold a patent, utility model, or trademark registered in Korea and are commercialising it.
 D-8-4: Startup founder — you do not meet the D-8-1 investment threshold but qualify through the OASIS points-based scoring system for innovative startups.